-- a.
-The Statutory Declaration Process is a method of repayment.
-It is used when: - i. the Landlord has no current address for the Tenant; or - ii. the other Party has failed to respond to the claiming Party's written notice in relation to the distribution of the Deposit within 14 Calendar Days.
-In this case a copy of the written notice sent to the other Party must be attached.
-If a repayment claim has been started online, this will be deemed written notice, evidence of which does not need to be attached; - iii. the Tenant has no current address for the Landlord; or - iv. the Landlord fails to respond to the Tenant's written notice requiring that the Tenant be paid some or all of the Deposit within 14 Calendar Days of Landlord's receipt of Tenant's notice. - v. a liability of the Tenant to the Landlord arising under the Tenancy which relates to damage to the Property, or loss of or damage to property at the Property. - b.
-The following criteria must be met before the Statutory Declaration Process can be used: - at least 14 Calendar Days must have passed since the end of the Tenancy (i.e. the contractual end of the Tenancy or where notice has been given and has expired); and - ii. agreement has not been reached between the Landlord and Tenant about the Deposit repayment; and - iii. one of the relevant conditions set out in (a)(i) to (a)(v) above have been met; and - iv. the claiming Party believes they should be repaid some or all of the Deposit; and - . any amount claimed by the Landlord must be referable to: - 1. an amount of unpaid rent or any other sum due under the terms of the Tenancy or - a liability of the Tenant to the Landlord arising under or in connection with the Tenancy which relates to damage to the Property, or loss of or damage to property at the Property.
-Claims for damage caused by fair wear and tear will be rejected.
+- i. the Landlord has no current address for the Tenant: or - the Tenant fails to respond to the Landlord's written notice requiring that the ii.
+Landlord be paid some or all of the Deposit within 14 Calendar Days of the Tenant's receipt of the Landlord's notice; or - iii. the Tenant has no current address for the Landlord; or - the Landlord fails to respond to the Tenant's written notice requiring that the iv.
+Tenant be paid some or all of the Deposit within 14 Calendar Days of Landlord's receipt of Tenant's notice. - b.
+The following criteria must be met before the Statutory Declaration Process can be used: at least 14 Calendar Days must have passed since the end of the Tenancy (i.e. the - contractual end of the Tenancy or where notice has been given and has expired); and ii. agreement has not been reached between the Landlord and Tenant about the Deposit repayment; and - iii. - one of the relevant conditions set out in (a)(i) to (a)(iv) above have been met; and the claiming Party believes they should be repaid some or all of the Deposit; and any amount claimed by the Landlord must be referable to: iv. - v. - a. an amount of unpaid rent or any other sum due under the terms of the Tenancy; or - b.a liability of the Tenant to the Landlord arising under or in connection with the Tenancy which relates to damage to the Property, or loss of or damage to property at the Property. - Claims for damage caused by fair wear and tear will be rejected.